What is an Accessibility Inspection?

 Any accessibility survey should be based on ADAAG, however.
 There are three tiers of ADA due diligence, which may be supplemented or revised in accordance with the user’s risk tolerance level for ADA deficiencies and the resulting costs to realize compliance.
 These tiers are:

 Tier III-Full Accessibility Survey in compliance with ADAAG.
-ADAAG provides guidance only concerning federal requirements for ADA compliance.
+ADAAG provides guidance only concerning federal requirements for ADA compliance and is not offered by Amerihome Advisors, LLC

 Some states and localities may have additional compliance requirements that will not be addressed by any of the levels of due diligence enumerated in this document.
 The user may desire a site-specific accessibility survey, in some instances.

-The survey for ADA compliance offered by AmeriHome Advisors, LLC is a Tier II-Abbreviated Accessibility Survey
+The survey for ADA compliance offered by AmeriHome Advisors, LLC is a Tier II-Abbreviated Accessibility Survey.
+The Tier II survey is offered as an ancillary “Add-On” inspection at a reasonably fee or can be ordered separately as a Stand-alone Survey.

 Who Must Comply